nilsdacke/knowledge_net/docs/source/index.rst

 ========================================

 The KnowledgeNet provides a decentralized mechanism for sharing and finding knowledge.
-It is to Wikipedia, Google and ChatGPT what Bitcoin is to fiat currency and banks.
+It is to Wikipedia, Google and ChatGPT as Bitcoin is to fiat currency and banks.

 .. toctree::